Welcome back to Air Fryer Bro. Everyone loves popcorn right? And homemade popcorn makes the perfect snack!! But can you make popcorn in an air fryer?

 These are the methods I came up with to contain the popcorn:

 The Philips air fryer I have also came with a cake pan, so I decided this would be the best thing to put my popping corn into.
-Anything else had holes in the bottom and the raw kernels would simply fall through.
+My air fryer basket has holes in the bottom (well, it’s a mesh) and the raw kernels would simply fall through.
 Not ideal!

 Then was the question of how to contain the popcorn inside.
 Luckily, the air fryer basket had a removable wire rack at the bottom.
 This was just fine enough so that the popcorn couldn’t get through, so it was perfect.
 I simply placed this rack over the cake pan with the corn inside.
 I have to say I was worried that the force of the popping might dislodge the rack as it was just laying on the top!

-The actual popcorn tasted fine, but the amount of time used and the amount of un-popped popcorn was unacceptable to me.
-I decided to try another run with a little oil the second time.
-I thought the oil might act as a catalyst to help it pop faster.
+After gobbling down some of these plain popcorn kernels, I discovered the actual popcorn tasted fine, but the amount of time used and the amount of un-popped popcorn was unacceptable to me.
+I decided to try another run with a little olive oil the second time (about 1 tbsp to be precise).
+I thought the oil might act as a catalyst to help the corn kernels pop faster.
 Did it work?
 Totally not, I ended up with pretty much the same result and cooking time as the first run!
 Cooking good air fried popcorn was looking less likely by the second!!

 The paper bag method